 Biography: Gary L. Miller, Ph.D.

-He most recently served as chancellor of the University of Wisconsin-Green Bay (2014-2019) where he led a campus-wide planning and visioning process called “Invent the Future of the University.”
-He also assembled a special planning and budget advisory group to help navigate during a time when the schools were facing significant reductions in state funding.
-Under his leadership the University established the Richard J. Resch School of Engineering; secured private funding and legislative approval for a STEM Innovation Center; partnered with a local technical college and public high schools to offer all Green Bay high school students access to 15 hours of college credit; reshaped its academic program and gained state approval for 22 new degree programs; and eliminated its structural deficit.
+He joined UA after serving as chancellor of the University of Wisconsin-Green Bay (2014-2019), where he led a campus-wide planning and visioning process called “Invent the Future of the University.”
+He also assembled a special planning and budget advisory group to help navigate the university at a time when schools were facing significant reductions in state funding.
+Under his leadership, the university established the Richard J. Resch School of Engineering; secured private funding and legislative approval for the STEM Innovation Center; partnered with a local technical college and public high schools to offer all Green Bay high school students access to 15 hours of college credit; reshaped its academic program which included gaining state approval for 22 new degree programs; and eliminated its structural deficit.

-While chancellor at the University of North Carolina Wilmington (2011-2014), he developed a Center for Innovation and Entrepreneurship; oversaw the university launch of an innovative online nursing program; and opened a $30-million marine biotechnology business development and research building.
+Before that, Miller was chancellor at the University of North Carolina Wilmington (2011-2014), where he developed the Center for Innovation and Entrepreneurship; oversaw the university’s launch of an innovative online nursing program; and opened a $30-million marine biotechnology business development and research building.
 Miller was one of three chancellors to join the Board of Governors in writing a system-wide strategic plan.

-He and his wife, Georgia Nix Miller, have three adult children and five grandchildren.
+He and his wife, Georgia Nix Miller, enjoy the arts and outdoor activities.
+They have three adult children and five grandchildren.